rosell-dk/webp-convert/README.md

 - *$quality* (integer) Desired quality of output.
 Only relevant when source is a jpeg image.
 If source is a PNG, lossless encoding will be chosen.\
 - *$strip_metadata* (bool) Whether to copy jpeg metadata to WebP (not all converters supports this)\

-*WebPConvert::set_preferred_tools*\ (array)
+*WebPConvert::set_preferred_converters*\ (array)
-Setting this manipulates the default order in which the tools are tried.
+Setting this manipulates the default order in which the converters are tried.
 If you for example set it to "cwebp", it means that you want "cwebp" to be tried first.
-You can specify several favourite tools.
+You can specify several favourite converters.
 Setting it to "imagick,cwebp" will put imagick to the top of the list and cwebp will be the next converter to try, if imagick fails.
 The option will not remove any converters from the list, only change the order.

 *WebPConvert::$serve_converted_image* (bool)\
 If TRUE, the converted image will be output (served).
 Otherwise the script will produce text output about the convertion process.

 *WebPConvert::$serve_original_image_on_fail* (bool)\
-When WebPConvert is told to serve an image, but all tools fails to convert, WebPConvert looks at this option to decide what to do.
+When WebPConvert is told to serve an image, but all converters fails to convert, WebPConvert looks at this option to decide what to do.
 If set to TRUE, WebPConvert will serve the original image.
 If set to FALSE, WebPConvert will generate an image with the error message.
 TRUE is probably a good choice on production servers while FALSE is probably a good choice on development servers.

 ### WebPConvertPathHelper
 The most useful are the following functions.
 It however contains other general functions, that might be useful to you (check the source)